Leaders from around the globe

 Gabriela Pickett, Ph.D., Dayton, Ohio

 Born in Mexico with dual citizenships in that country and where she resides in the United States, Gabriela is an artist with exhibitions in Mexico, U.S., Belgium, The Netherlands, United Kingdom, and Estonia.
 She is Founder and Curator Missing Peace Art Space, President of the Unitarian Fellowship for World Peace, and a Board Member of the Human Relations Council of Dayton.
-An advocate for immigrant populations in the United States, Gabriela is a member of the Dayton, Ohio School Board.
+An advocate for immigrant populations in the United States, Gabriela served as a member of the Dayton, Ohio School Board.

 Danielle Henson, Illinois, U.S.A.